 That’s why I don’t put too much stock in these sort of coverages when I shop for travel insurance.

-Other Reasons You Might Not Need Annual Travel Insurance
+Reasons to Not Get an Annual Travel Insurance Policy

 Setting aside the fact that many annual travel insurance companies try to sell you on relatively small and unimportant benefits, there are a few other reasons that you might not need overseas or multi-trip travel insurance, depending on your circumstances: